Wrong Turn (film series): Wrong Turn 5: Bloodlines (2012)

 It is revealed that Maynard is a serial killer who has been on the run for over thirty years, and is now in cahoots with the three cannibal brothers.
 He repeatedly refers to them as 'my boys' and his kin.
 Throughout the course of the film, the brothers attempt to break Maynard out of jail and kill off the college students and Sheriff Angela Carter (Camilla Arfwedson), while the rest of the town is at the festival.
 The film ends with Maynard and the three brothers escaping with the blinded young college student Lita (Roxanne McKee) as a captive.

 Wrong Turn 6: Last Resort (2014)

 In the sixth installment, Danny (Anthony Ilott) discovers his long lost family as he takes his friends to Hobb Springs, a Forgotten resort deep into the West Virginia Hills.
 Danny then has to choose between his family or his friends as they are being killed by his family one by one.
-The film was served as a reboot.
+The film doesn't follow the continuity of its predecessors and serves as a reboot instead.

 Wrong Turn (2021)

-Internationally known as Wrong Turn: The Foundation, the reboot follows six friends hiking on the Appalachian Trail who become hunted by the Foundation when they inadvertently intrude on the community's land.
+Internationally known as Wrong Turn: The Foundation, the second reboot film follows six friends hiking on the Appalachian Trail who become hunted by the Foundation when they inadvertently intrude on the community's land.